PhilLecl/plugin-SISYPHOS/sisyphos.md

 # disp
 If you have more than one position for one of the Elements given, you can choose if they should have the same DISP value (constrained) or an individual one for each site.

+# Energy and wavelength sources

+Here you can set up, where SISYPHOS will search for alternative wavelengths for your experiments.
+You can choose the file header with format NAME_ENERGY or if you already have an .ins file containing this information (has to have same name as the data block) you can also use this instead.